-Joke de Ruiter-Zwanikken / Chair
+Joke de Ruiter-Zwanikken / Vice chair and Treasurer

 During her career in social work management, Joke initiated many projects such as homecare for people with dementia and chronic illness; special care for families with “special” children, as well as for persons and children with autism.
 A particular interest has been the better co-ordination between formal and informal care.
 She co-founded what became the National Carers’ Association.

 Complementing her professional life, she was a board member of a district nursing organization, and a member representing civil society on a regional board of the co-operative Rabo Bank.
 Other positions held included president of a fund for blind and vision-impaired people; local and regional counselor; and chair of an advisory committee of a local Council on the new Care Law.